matteoWorks/SimplePortfolioWebsite/README.md

         }
     ],
 ```
-Fill the variables requiring to insert a value related to your experience, which are currently filled with the "_INSERT\_[variableName]_" placeholder; \
+Fill the variables requiring to insert a value related to your experience, which are currently filled with the `INSERT_[variableName]` placeholder; \
-Modify the "_experienceSkills_" and the "_experienceDescriptions_" variables accordingly to the skills and the description related to the current experience; \
+Modify the `experienceSkills` and the `experienceDescriptions` variables accordingly to the skills and the description related to the current experience; \
-Change the "_experienceColour_" variable with the colour that fits your experience the most.
-The "_experienceGradationLeft_" and "_experienceGradationRight_" variables create a gradation fade effect.
+Change the `experienceColour` variable with the colour that fits your experience the most.
+The `experienceGradationLeft` and `experienceGradationRight` variables create a gradation fade effect.
 The available colours and gradations can be seen in the [TailwindCSS Colors Documentation](https://tailwindcss.com/docs/colors); \
-Add as many experiences as you desire in the "_experiences_" variable.
+Add as many experiences as you desire in the `experiences` variable.

 - Your Education:
 ```json